-The calculated no decompression time is based on the dive depth and the gas mixture.
+The calculated no decompression time is based on dive depth and gas mixture.
 Any residual nitrogen from previous dives, as well as surface time, is taken into consideration.
-Gas time is dependent on the dive depth, gas mixture, personal consumption and tank size/ pressure.
+Gas time is dependent on the dive depth, gas mixture, personal consumption, tank size and tank pressure.